|"BiddleEtc" — Home of the Biddle/Bechtel Y-DNA

 one at the right (top or bottom) will take you to the genealogy database.

 The project's Administrator is yours truly, Diana Gale Matthiesen.
 I'm a retired zoologist/paleontologist, and genealogy is my hobby.
 The project's Co-Administrator and Biddle Lineage Manager is Joe Rhea — he is the resident expert on BIDDLE, BEDELL, etc. genealogy.
 Update (Nov 2011): The Bechtel Project has been merged with the Biddle Project.
-Kate Kuzmich, formerly Admin of the Bechtel Project, is now Co-Administrator and Bechtel Lineage Manager — she is the resident expert on BECHTEL, BECHTOL, etc. genealogy.
-The project seeks an additional co-admin, someone with expertise using TNG (The Next Generation) software, to help manage the project's online genealogy database.
+Update (Mar 2014): Kate Kuzmich, former Admin of the Bechtel Project and Co-Admin of the merged projects, has retired.

 |Contact||BiddleEtc Home Page||BiddleEtc Lineage Database||BiddleEtc Y-DNA Test Results||Biddle/Bechtel DNA Project at FTDNA||Diana's DNA Hub||Diana's Genealogy Site|